Welcome

 Whether you have been a part of the Weehawken family for generations or are visiting for the very first time, I sincerely hope this guide will inspire you to take full advantage of all that staying local has to offer.
 It is a comprehensive resource designed to connect you with the incredible businesses, municipal offerings, and groups that enrich our economy and keep the heart of our community spirit beating.

-I encourage you to explore the whole town and take advantage of all the opportunities within these pages.Please also note that the full guide is available online, providing even greater accessibility.
+I encourage you to explore the whole town and take advantage of all the opportunities we have to offer.
+Note that the guide is also available in print, and includes even more town information, to help expand accessibility.

 I hope this guide is helpful.
 We look forward to improving and expanding it in the years to come, ensuring it remains a vital tool for all.